mackuba/graphy/README.markdown

     sudo graphy init    # or rvmsudo if you use rvm

-This will create a logrotate config for graphy at `/etc/logrotate.d/graphy` and a directory for storing config and data files at `/var/lib/graphy` (if you want, you can set a custom path instead with the environment variable `GRAPHY_DIR`).
+This will create a logrotate config for graphy at `/etc/logrotate.d/graphy` and a directory for storing config and data files at `/var/lib/graphy`.
 You need to run this command through sudo, because a standard user probably doesn't have write access to `/etc` and `/var/lib`.

+If you want, you can set a custom path instead of the standard `/var/lib/graphy` with the environment variable `GRAPHY_DIR` (note: with rvmsudo, you might need to call `rvmsudo GRAPHY_DIR=... graphy init`, variables set earlier don't seem to be passed – this might depend on your RVM version though).

 ## Configuration